jinalkast/Portfolio/README.md

 <!-- How to use -->
 ## Instructions 📋
-visit
+Visit

 <!-- Tools -->
 ## Tools 🛠 ##

-Made in JavaScript, HTML, and CSS using Visual Studio
+Made in JavaScript, HTML, and CSS using Visual Studio Code

 <!-- Creds -->
 ## Notes 📝 ##